JoeysPouch/Joeys-Pouch/README.md

 # Joeys-Pouch

 Hi all!
 I'm Joey.
-I'm a 23 year old from Nottingham with a lot of interests, one of which is data.
+I'm a 23 year old from Nottingham with a lot of interests, one of which is data analytics.
 I've worked primarily at universities but in a pretty diverse set of roles - from social statistics textbooks to back-end supply chain data migration.
 That said, I do have a real soft spot for quantitative surveys and 'turning attitudes into numbers'.
+Here you'll find some of the things I've made over the years.
+If you're interested in getting into coding/data science and you're from a social science background, drop me a message on LinkedIn!

 ## Projects